Shed no tears for FBI Director Comey’s dismissal.

 Perhaps Mr. Comey is, to quote an old New England saw, just numb as a hake or at best has the political antenna of a rutting bull moose.
 It is difficult to credit the idea that a person who became head of the FBI is just numb although it is possible, as his recent testimony before a Senate sub-committee on another ongoing email investigation and actions by other senior members of federal government agencies and departments over the years has demonstrated.
 It is more possible that Mr. Comey just does not have a very well tuned political sensibility or that after a couple of years as the director of the FBI whatever national political insight he may have had has disappeared from lack of use in an isolating job.

 I think it more likely though that Mr. Comey took his action so devastating to the Clinton campaign and has defended it so unrelentingly ever since, out of our old political player friends: arrogance and hubris.
 It is at best fatuous for Comey to say that he had no choice in the action he took.
 He publicly announced the reopening of an email investigation concerning one of two major Presidential candidates just before the election, asserting himself as an arbiter of the entire Presidential campaign.
-Did some chain him to his desk to write that letter?
+Did someone chain him to his desk to write that letter?
 Did someone drag him to that microphone?
 If that does not fit under the definition of monumental arrogance then I perhaps don’t know what arrogance is.
 Even his nefarious predecessor, J. Edgar Hoover, never had the brass to so openly interfere in a Presidential campaign, and Mr. Hoover had monumental illusions of grandeur.

 I will shed no tears over Mr. Comey’s dismissal.
 He should not have the job as head of the FBI.
 If you want to worry about anything associated with the Comey firing, spend some time thinking about the usually tactless, equally arrogant, and marginally within the law way in which the Trump White House accomplished it.
 This is not the way to run a railroad.